-Frailty isn’t simply getting older.
 The risk of becoming frail increases with age, but the two are not the same.
-Those living with frailty are at higher risk for negative health outcomes and death than we would expect based on their age alone.
+Those living with frailty are at higher risk for deterioration of their health and death than what is expected based on their age alone.

-Older patients living with frailty need holistic approaches that treat the entire person and presenting symptoms in a coordinated, caring manner; instead of as a collection of separate illnesses.
+Older adults living with frailty and their family/friend caregivers need holistic approaches that treat the entire person and health challenges in a coordinated, caring manner.

 People who are frail usually have three or more of five symptoms that often travel together.
 These include unintentional weight loss (10 or more pounds within the past year), muscle loss and weakness, a feeling of fatigue, slow walking speed and low levels of physical activity.

 Learn more about frailty by watching this informative video produced by Centre of Research Excellence in Frailty and Healthy Ageing, University of Adelaide, Australia.

 Though frailty is not an inevitable part of aging, over 1.6 million Canadians are currently living with frailty with that number increasing to over 2.5 million over the next 10 years, and there are 3.75 million caregivers in Canada.
 Click the links below to find out more information and resources about living with frailty and caregiving.